At town hall, U.S. Rep. Ilhan Omar boosts public safety amendment, blasts stalemate over Biden package

 "As a community that's been built and strengthened by immigrant populations, I know this building and the community at large would welcome those people here," Menz said.

-Omar responded that, "contrary to what Fox News might say," it's a lengthy process.
+Omar said, "contrary to what Fox News might say," it's a lengthy vetting process.

-"They're going to go through a vetting process that will take some time," she said.
-"I don't think anyone is coming anytime soon."

 Susan Du • 612-673-4028